 Men’s competitions are played from white tees in the summer and yellow tees in the winter.
 Seniors competitions are played from the yellow tees and Ladies competitions from red tees.

-When there is only a small number of entrants, results may be calculated as all in the same division.
+- For Midweek stablefords, Sunday stablefords and other competitions with a low number of entrants, results may be calculated as all in the same division.

 A player may practise on the course before a round or between rounds of a Match Play competition.